pymo/g750_bluetooth/how_to_make.md

 3D printed parts
 ----------------
 See the stl files in 3d_print/ folder.
 It comes in 2 files: the upper cap, the main frame.
-The upper cap needs to use support to print.
+The upper cap needs a support to print, see the README there.
 The main frame has some support already added, it can be printed directly.
 PLA filament is recommended, because it is more rigid.

 I used TinkerCAD to create these models.
 If you are interested in modifying the 3D model, you can visit this link: https://www.tinkercad.com/things/e2wjntFVclj-g750-keyboard-adapter